 Through exploration of civic needs and compassionate response, our students are exposed to real world conditions.

+Our goal is to transform students into community leaders, dedicated to social action.
 There are community service initiatives planned throughout the year which are open to students, faculty, administrators, and staff.
 The projects we choose are based on the interests of our community, and there is always room for ideas!

 If you do not find what you are looking for, contact Kathryn Strobel: Kathryn.Strobel@dc.edu | 845-848-4122

 At Dominican College, we are committed to caring for our community.
 Meals on Wheels delivers more than just food to our local senior neighbors.
 Our delivery volunteers help this population to live healthier, more nourished lives in the comfort of their own homes.